Memory Support - November 20, 2020

 A Memory Support community is designed specifically for residents with Alzheimer’s disease or other forms of Dementia.
 Communities approach support differently, and it is important to ask questions during the decision-making process.
 For example:

-Through our unique Rhythms Dementia Program, we tailor our approach to your loved one’s natural rhythm in life.
+Through our unique Dementia Program, we tailor our approach to your loved one’s natural routine in life.
 This holistic, person-centered approach supports residents in their successful aging journey.
 Here, relationships flourish, and personal stories are celebrated.

 There can be a wide variance in cost between memory support communities based on state requirements as well as the services and amenities a community offers, the quality and type of care, floor plans and location.